NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ******************

 If any HVAC systems are specified, a single thermostat is entered as a ``/HPXML/Building/BuildingDetails/Systems/HVAC/HVACControl``.

-In addition to the setpoint inputs below, , this information can be entered in ``HVACControl``.

   =======================================================  ========  =======  ===========  ========  =========  ========================================
   Element                                                  Type      Units    Constraints  Required  Default    Notes